 Amanda Choi is our Mandarin teacher and also a qualified registered teacher in Hong Kong.
 Amanda was born in Guangdong province, and moved to Hong Kong during secondary school.
 She got her Bachelor degree from City University of Hong Kong, and her PGDE (Postgraduate Diploma in Education) and Master Degree of Education (Teaching Chinese as a Second Language) from the University of Hong Kong.
-Before Amanda came to Carmel, she worked in ISF Academy for over 3 years.
+Before Amanda came to Carmel, she worked in ISF Academy for over three years.
 She loves teaching Mandarin in Carmel and enjoys learning about Jewish culture in this warm and kind community.

 Having spent part of his youth growing up in Hong Kong, Joe returned to his native UK to pursue an education in Multimedia Technology and Design at Brunel University.
 Soon after, he was back in Hong Kong producing video and printed media for a variety of companies, including an educational drama production that stole his heart.
 Before long, he was participating in the teaching as much as the technology production, and has continued ever since to pursue a career blending his background in ICT with his love of working with children.
-In his free time, he is a keen musician, diver and an avid player of exceptionally nerdy board games.
+In his free time, he is a keen musician, scuba diver and an avid player of exceptionally nerdy board games.

 Maggie is our ICT facilitator and head of ICT at the Elementary School.
 Maggie earned her Master of Electronic and Information Engineering degree with distinction from PolyU, a Master of Business Administration from CUHK, and a Master of IT Education from HKU.
-She is married and has a 10-year old daughter.
+She is married and has a 12-year old daughter.
 She was a product development manager in PCCW and Hutchison Telecom before joining Faculty of Education of HKU as a research team member.
 Maggie is a believer in technology education for nurturing creativity and innovation.
 She is currently studying for a Doctor of Education degree at HKU.
 She is the co-author of the book Nurturing the Digital Generation: A Participatory Approach, published in 2015 by the Centre for Information Technology in Education, University of Hong Kong.

 Susan is part of our TLC team, working mainly with our EAL students.
-With a degree in both teaching (BA; Dip Ed) and speech-language pathology (MSc), Susan has had substantial work experience in both fields, in several countries.
+With a degree in both teaching (BA; Dip.
+Ed) and speech-language pathology (MSc), Susan has had substantial work experience in both fields, in several countries.
 To Susan, motivating children to learn is a most rewarding profession.
-Every day at Carmel brings a new learning experience and each individual child has many unique gifts to share.
-An African girl, Susan is passionate about nature and loves hiking, swimming, reading, yoga and creative pursuits.
+Every day at Carmel brings a new learning experience and each individual child has many unique gifts to share.pursuits.
+An African girl, Susan is passionate about nature and loves hiking, swimming, reading, yoga and creative

 Chen is our Mandarin teacher who comes from Hangzhou, China.
 She got her Bachelor degree from East China Normal University in Shanghai, and got her Master’s degree as distinguished graduate from Polytechnic University in Hong Kong.
 She worked in international schools in China and in the Netherlands as an intern during her studies.
 Carmel is the first school she has taught at since graduating.
-She has learned a lot about Jewish culture in her four years at Carmel.
+She has learned a lot about Jewish culture in her years at Carmel.
 She loves the school, and enjoys teaching students Mandarin everyday.